adyrosebrigg/Run-macOS-Stardew-Without-Mods/README.md

 Running this should launch the game's original binary, bypassing mod loading without any config changes needed.

-This is for the Steam version and should work if it's installed in the default location.
+This is for the Steam version and should work if Stardew is installed in the default location.

 Not heavily tested; ymmv.
 Enjoy.